chenxingqiang/secret-learn/doc/developers/tips.rst

 as the `/root` home folder is part of the ephemeral docker container.
 Every file or directory stored under `/io` is persistent on the other hand.

-You can then build jax-sklearn as usual (you will need to install compiler tools and dependencies using apt or conda as usual).
-Building jax-sklearn takes a lot of time because of the emulation layer, however it needs to be done only once if you put the jax-sklearn folder under the `/io` mount point.
+You can then build secret-learn as usual (you will need to install compiler tools and dependencies using apt or conda as usual).
+Building secret-learn takes a lot of time because of the emulation layer, however it needs to be done only once if you put the secret-learn folder under the `/io` mount point.

 Then use pytest to run only the tests of the module you are interested in